 Polytechnic High School has become one of the premier public high schools within LAUSD due to the vision and quality leadership shown by principal's Martinez Loera and now Ari Bennett.
 Even though the school's student population is primarily made up of students from a low socioeconomic background Poly High School's teachers and support staff create tremendous learning environment that shows in the school's graduation rate CST scores CAHSEE scores and the number of students that the school sends to colleges and universities.
 Comparing what Poly accomplshes with its student body with the accomplishments of like schools with similar demographics shows without question what a dynamic school Polytechnic High School is.

 John H. Francis Polytechnic is a public high school in Los Angeles.
-The principal of John H. Francis Polytechnic is Ari Bennett and can be contacted at email@example.com.
-2,977 children attend John H. Francis Polytechnic and are mostly Hispanic, Asian, and Filipino.
+The principal of John H. Francis Polytechnic is Ari Bennett, who can be contacted at email@example.com.
+2,977 children attend John H. Francis Polytechnic and identify primarily as Hispanic, Asian, and Filipino.
 28% of the John H. Francis Polytechnic students are "limited in English proficiency."
-86% of the 2,977 students here are paying reduced lunch prices.
+86% of the 2,977 students here have subsidized lunches.
 The ratio of students to teachers at John H. Francis Polytechnic is 22:1.
 Robert H. Lewis Continuation School is one of the nearest high schools.

 - Ceramics sculpture

 |Native American or Native Alaskan||0.3%||0.3%|

 |Students eligible for free or reduced-price lunch program||86%||75%|

 Poly through out the years has offered students opportunities no other schools have.
 Our students proudly represent our community in the San Fernando Valley as well as in Universities such as MIT UCLA Harvard and I can go on but in simple words our Poly Parrots wear their blue and gold with honor and dignity.